trikota/cryptopia-api-python/README.md

 It is all dependent on the volume of the pump and how much you are intending to liquidate.
 Build up your profits gradually and do not be too greedy, else you can be caught holding the bag.
 Do proper preparation to know how much to use and where to set your buy/sell at!

+This program is for educational purposes only and is provided AS IS and without warranty.
+Please check LICENSE file.

 ## Calling the Bot
 You have to create a secrets.json file with your public and secret key